greenelab/deep-review/sections/04_study.md

 homology and protein family identification [@tag:Hochreiter @tag:Sonderby].

 One of the first techniques of *de novo* genome binning used self-organizing maps, a type of neural network [@tag:Abe].
-Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than k-means [@tag:Essinger2010_taxonomic].
+Essinger et al. [@tag:Essinger2010_taxonomic] used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than k-means.
 However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
 Neural networks can be slow and therefore have had limited use for reference-based taxonomic classification, with TAC-ELM